-Award winning potter Anthony Shapiro began making pots when he was 13 years old.
+Award-winning potter Anthony Shapiro began making ceramics when he was 13 years old.

 Today, Anthony is recognised as one of the leading ceramicists in South Africa.
 Over his career that spans 3 decades, he has become well known as a prolific creator and maker, retailer and gallerist, curator as well as teacher, He has contributed to developing and deepening the public’s interest in ceramics as an art form.

 Anthony’s ceramics are mainly hand thrown, but he also loves hand building large coiled vessels.
 His ceramic bowls are found in galleries, shops and homes throughout South Africa and abroad and are recognised by their simple, iconic form and exquisite colours and glazes.